-Employers offer fringe benefits to make the work environment better for current employees and more desirable for future prospects.
-Just because an employer offers certain benefits doesn’t mean you have to use them.
+Employers typically offer fringe benefits to make the work environment better for the people who currently work there and more desirable for prospective employees.

-Some may hold a lot of appeal.
+Some benefits may hold a lot of appeal.
 For example, 401(k)s are a powerful tool for saving for your retirement.
-Others may be less appealing.
-You may decide you don’t want to use FSAs, which often come with a lot of restrictions about how much you can contribute and when you have to spend the funds in the account.
+But others may be less appealing.
+For instance, you may decide you don’t want to use FSAs, which often restrict how much you can contribute and when you have to spend the funds.

 It’s common to choose which fringe benefits you want when you’re starting a new job and filling out your initial paperwork.
 However, many companies will allow you to go back and make changes if you decide later that some choices aren’t right for you.